 Engineered Hardwood Flooring

-Nevertheless, the low cost and ease of installation makes engineered hardwood flooring a very attractive option for many people.
-It is durable, inexpensive and easily installed by nearly any homeowner.
+Nevertheless, the low cost and ease of installation make engineered hardwood flooring a very attractive option for many people.
+It is durable, inexpensive, and easily installed by nearly any homeowner.

 The photos are provided from one flooring job as an aid to understanding the task.
 Feel free to click on any photo; this will blow it up to a larger size.
 A slide show is also available to show the photos in full size.